-Today, virtually everybody is certain that we are living through the 4th industrial revolution, the age of the “industrial internet of things (IIOT)”.
-This revolution, I am told, will culminate in factories run autonomously by “cyber physical systems”, and driven by “artificial intelligence”.
+Today, virtually everybody is certain that we are living through the 4th industrial revolution, the age of the “industrial Internet of things (IIOT)”.
+This revolution, I am told, will culminate in factories run autonomously by “cyber-physical systems”, and driven by “artificial intelligence”.
 I find this certainty weird because artificial intelligence was already a big topic beyond science fiction when I was a child.
-I remember driving in the back seat of my parents’ car into summer holidays and dreaming of the hotel where I would tell the robot receptionist my favourite books and films and dishes that would be printed, presented, served and brought to me on the spot.
+I remember driving in the back seat of my parents’ car into the summer holidays and dreaming of the hotel where I would tell the robot receptionist my favourite books films and dishes that would be printed, presented, served and brought to me on the spot.
 My parents, older brother and older sister found me funny if not silly and gleefully switched the topic to nasty spiders and cockroaches which unfortunately put an end to my dreams and the ensuing discussions very quickly.
-In the following year I dreamt of being no longer the guest, but the host of this scenario, the owner of the hotel.
+In the following year, I dreamt of being no longer the guest, but the host of this scenario, the owner of the hotel.
 This was in the early 1970s!

-As for IoT, most experts today claim its essence was the autonomous self-management of connected processes and intelligent devices as opposed to the inflexible, hierarchical attempts at computer integrated manufacturing (CIM) in the last quarter of the last century.
+As for IoT, most experts today claim its essence was the autonomous self-management of connected processes and intelligent devices as opposed to the inflexible, hierarchical attempts at computer-integrated manufacturing (CIM) in the last quarter of the last century.

 I believe in the benefits of this present development.
 But it is one thing to be aware of the advancement of flexibility through self-management and quite another to believe in the local autonomy of self-managed devices such as sensors and actuators.
 In my view this is techno-hubris similar in nature to the naïve original belief, the internet would democratize the analogue world and create a better world in which the hitherto unbalanced supply-demand seesaw would be tipped towards the demand side.